airsonic/airsonic-docs/database.md

 **Before doing anything, make sure your database is properly backed up.
 Ensure your server is shutdown**

-For those that wish to change their database, instructions differ based on whether you wish for your database connection to be managed by your container (tomcat), or whether you wish Libresonic to manage it for you.
+For those that wish to change their database, instructions differ based on whether you wish for your database connection to be managed by your container (tomcat), or whether you wish Airsonic to manage it for you.
 The former may offer some performance gains in the case of many concurrent users with connection pooling while the latter is easiest.

-We will refer to container managed configuration as jndi and libresonic managed configuration as embedded.
+We will refer to container managed configuration as jndi and airsonic managed configuration as embedded.

 #### Embedded

 **Before doing anything, make sure your database is properly backed up.
 Ensure your server is shutdown**

-In your libresonic.properties file, you will need to add the following settings (this is just an example):
+In your airsonic.properties file, you will need to add the following settings (this is just an example):

 ```
 DatabaseConfigType=embed
 DatabaseConfigEmbedDriver=org.hsqldb.jdbcDriver
-DatabaseConfigEmbedUrl=jdbc:hsqldb:file:/tmp/libre/db/libresonic
+DatabaseConfigEmbedUrl=jdbc:hsqldb:file:/tmp/libre/db/airsonic
 DatabaseConfigEmbedUsername=sa
 DatabaseConfigEmbedPassword=
 ```